 Capital Flow Restriction Level: While regulations on capital flows for QFIs have been simplified and QFIs can independently import funds to invest in securities after registration with China's SAFE (State Administration of Foreign Exchange), there are still reporting requirements for capital repatriation.
+Notably, under the Stock Connect Northbound channel, there are no such repatriation requirements.

 Foreign Exchange Market Liberalization Level: In the past few years, Chinese regulators have been actively promoting the use of offshore RMB.
 The RMB remained as one of the top 10 most widely used currencies as an international payment and is recognized by the International Monetary Fund (IMF) as a reserve currency.
 The RMB is not fully convertible onshore, but investors are able to tap into the offshore RMB market in Hong Kong (CNH) for securities settlement through Stock Connect.
-Since January 2023, the trading hours of the onshore FX market have been extended until 3:00 am, compared to the previous closing time of 11:30 pm.
+Since January 2023, the trading hours of the onshore FX market were extended until 3:00 am.